armohamm/website-2/source/blog/en/2016-03-16-teamwork-is-it-redefined.html.markdown

 > Unity is power, when there is teamwork and collaboration, wonderful things can happen.

 But let’s admit it is becoming rather difficult to [enhance teamwork](/capp-agile-learning/) between different generations, because every generation has a different perception of communication, and communication is vital for teamwork.
-Recently we had a chat with a teamwork guru **[Anne Loehr](http://www.anneloehr.com){:target="_blank"}{:rel="noopener"}** and she helped us to answer the question whether teamwork is redefined by every generation.
+Recently we had a chat with a teamwork guru **[Anne Loehr](http://www.anneloehr.com){:target="_blank"}{:rel="noopener noreferrer"}** and she helped us to answer the question whether teamwork is redefined by every generation.

 **M**ilda: Hey Anne, I know quite a lot about you, but could you tell our readers a bit about yourself?